VisitBritain/Peter Kindersley

 You can hire canal and narrowboats, or take an organised boat tour.
 For more information of Britain’s canals, rivers and lakes, visit the Canal & River Trust website.

-Ferries in Scotland sail to a myriad of destinations including the Isle of Skye, Stornaway and Lochboisdale in the Western Isles.
+Ferries in Scotland sail to a myriad of destinations including the Isle of Skye, Stornoway and Lochboisdale in the Western Isles.
 Most of the ferry companies offer a variety of different ticket types including island-hop passes.

 River ferries are an interesting alternative to the more usual forms of transport, like the ferry across the Mersey River between Liverpool and Birkenhead and the London river boats that run from Westminster to Greenwich and beyond.